 Your voice may go through some temporary changes with fluctuations in volume and clarity (hoarseness).
 Temporary changes are quite common.
 Generally, it will be better in the mornings and "tire" toward the end of the day.
 This can last for variable periods of time, but should clear in 4-6 months at most.
 There is a small (1/100) risk of permanent hoarseness.
-There is a higher chance your singing voice will be affected.

-Hypocalcaemia after total thyroidectomy - tingling and numbness of fingers and toes
+Hypocalcaemia - tingling and numbness in the fingers and toes

-In many patients who have a total thyroidectomy, the parathyroid glands do not function properly immediately after total thyroidectomy.
+In about 10% of patients who have a total thyroidectomy, the parathyroid glands do not function properly immediately after total thyroidectomy.
 This is usually temporary and causes the blood calcium level to drop below normal (hypocalcaemia).
 Symptoms of hypocalcaemia include numbness and tingling in your hands, soles of your feet and around your lips, and can become quite unpleasant.
 Some patients experience a "crawling" sensation in the skin, muscle cramps or headaches.
 These symptoms appear between 24 and 48 hours after surgery.
 It is rare for them to appear after 72 hours.
-Low blood calcium does not occur if only half the thyroid is removed.

 Hypocalcaemia is treated with calcium tablets.
-If you are having a total thyroidectomy, you may wish to purchase Calcium (Caltrate) tablets before surgery so you have them at home if you need them.
+I recommend that you purchase Calcium (Caltrate Plus) tablets before surgery so you have them at home if you need them.
 If you feel you need it, take the two tablets (there is no danger in taking it, even if you do not need it) The symptoms of tingling/numbness should improve within 30-45 minutes of taking the tablets.
 If the symptoms persist, you should take two more tablets and wait another 45 minutes.
-If they still persist after 3 extra doses, call my office in hours, or after hours report to your nearest emergency room to have your blood calcium checked.
-Some patients also need a tablet called calcitriol to help absorb calcium from your diet.
+If they still persist, call my office or report to a hospital to have your blood calcium checked.
+Some patients also need vitamin D tablets to assist with absorption of the calcium.

 Once you start taking the calcium, you should repeat the dose whenever the symptoms return.
 This may mean that you are taking as many as 2 tablets every 3 hours.
 Please keep us informed, and keep a record of the amount required.
 The hypocalcaemia usually disappears over a few weeks to months.
-In some cases (about 3% of all total thyroid operations), the parathyroid glands do not recover.
+In some cases (about 2-4% of all thyroid operations), the parathyroid glands do not recover.
 If that happens, you will need to continue taking calcium tablets permanently, but typically not as many tablets as you needed in the first few weeks.